johnnyg/google-mail-oex/readme.txt

 Initial Release

 THANKS TO
-Роман Каштанов for russian translation
+Roman Kashtanov for russian translation
 Patryk Obara for improved icon, error-reporting and fixes The Mysitemyway Design Team (http://icons.mysitemyway.com/) for the gmail-icon PC.de (http://pc.de/icons/) for the other icons